Schaudge/petsc/doc/manual/dmplex.rst

    DMPlexSymmetrize(dm);

 The "symmetrization" is in the sense of the DAG.
-Each point knows its covering (cone) and each point knows what it covers (support).
+Each point knows its covering (cone), and each point knows what it covers (support).
 Note that when using automatic symmetrization, cones will be ordered but supports will not.
 The user can enforce an ordering on supports by rewriting them after symmetrization using ``DMPlexSetSupport()``.

-In order to support efficient queries, we construct fast search structures and indices for the different types of points using
+To support efficient queries, we construct fast search structures and indices for the different types of points using

 .. code-block::